Theoretical and observational constraints on early dark energy in $F(R)$ gravity

 \section{Introduction}

-The Hubble tension problem, which has been persistent in recent years, potentially implies new physics in the period of precombination except for the late-time solution~\cite{DiValentino:2021izs, Schoneberg:2021qvd}.
-Among various proposals, the Early Dark Energy (EDE) scenario seems a promising precombination resolution to the Hubble tension~\cite{Karwal:2016vyq, Poulin:2018dzj, Kamionkowski:2022pkx}.
-This scenario introduces a scalar field active only around matter-radiation equality (MRE).
-Specifically, A $10\%$ injection of fractional energy from the scalar field at MRE could effectively slow down the decay of the Hubble rate, resulting in a decrease of the sound horizon $r_{\mathrm{s}}$.
-Because the angle subtended by the sound horizon $\theta_{\mathrm{s}}=r_{\mathrm{s}}/D_{A}$ is precisely determined by the CMB measurements, the angular diameter distance decreases accordingly, leading to an increase in the Hubble constant~\cite{Kamionkowski:2022pkx}.
+The Hubble tension problem, which has been persistent for over a decade, potentially implies new physics in the period of precombination except for the late-time solution~\cite{DiValentino:2021izs, Schoneberg:2021qvd}.
+Among various precombination proposals, the early dark energy (EDE) scenario seems a promising one to the Hubble tension~\cite{Kamionkowski:2022pkx}.
+This scenario introduces about $10\%$ injection of fractional energy around matter-radiation equality (MRE) and effectively slows down the decay of the Hubble rate, resulting in a decrease of the sound horizon $r_{\mathrm{s}}$~\cite{Kamionkowski:2022pkx}.
+Because the angle subtended by the sound horizon $\theta_{\mathrm{s}}=r_{\mathrm{s}}/D_{A}$ is precisely determined by the cosmic microwave background (CMB) measurements, the angular diameter distance decreases accordingly, leading to an increase in the Hubble constant~\cite{Kamionkowski:2022pkx}.

 The EDE has been examined in a variety of contexts --- for instance, the dark fluid~\cite{Lin:2019qug, Sabla:2022xzj}, single scalar field~\cite{Braglia:2020bym, Jiang:2021bab}, axionlike scalar field~\cite{Karwal:2016vyq, Poulin:2018dzj}, and two scalar fields~\cite{Niedermann:2019olb}.
 In the simplest case of the single scalar field, when the EDE scalar field overcame the Hubble friction at MRE, it started to roll down its potential and decayed faster than radiation.
 Such a simple mechanism can significantly alleviate the Hubble tension, though it requires fine-tuning of model parameters.